dbzl-project11/dbzl-project11.github.io/events/gauntlet.md

 ### Round 4 (The ???, 5 Fighters) -

 This team's builds will not have any point maximum, will not adhere to any restrictions, and all red potaras are allowed.
 Each character will be given the "Max HP" red potara, meaning each character will have 70k HP.

 ### Final notes
 Along with this, we are including the following to build around;

-1) For the gauntlet only, the customization limits are increased to 8 pts.
+1. For the gauntlet only, the customization limits are increased to 8 pts.

+2. The gauntlet teams may designate one character to "Shatter the Limit".
+Meaning that any/all restrictions normally on them are removed.
+For example, that character may use any form (GT Goku starting in SSJ4), Potara (such as using EL if Cell starts in base form), etc. they wish.
+However, there is a price! that character's build limit will be 5 pts, and the potaras they use may not be used on any other member of the team.

-2) The following potaras are now allowed for the gauntlet only:
+2. The following potaras are now allowed for the gauntlet only:
 - Water Blessing (4) - The effects of EL, and High Tension while underwater (Normally 1 pt, counts as 4pts, max 1 per team)
 - Satisfying Blow (3) - Your Supers ignore the effects of brick walls, and you get Ki -1 (Normally 1 pt, counts as 3 pts, max 1 per team)
 - Master Roshi's Training (2) - Gain 10k max HP (Max 1 per team)
 - 18's kiss (5) - Gain dragon homing and vanishing attack +2 (Normally 7 pts, counts as 5 pts)
 - Medical Machine (7) - The effects of EL, KSA, and High Tension.
 (Max 1 per team)

-3) The gauntlet teams may designate one character to "Shatter the Limit".
-Meaning that any/all restrictions normally on them are removed.
-For example, that character may use any form (GT starting with SSJ4), Potara (EL when Android 13 is on the team), etc. they wish.
-However, there is a price! that character's build limit is now lowered to 5 pts, and all of the potaras they use may not be used on any other member of the team.

 Please note: For the "Water Blessing" and "Medical Machine" potaras, any characters that are normally banned from EL are also banned from them.
 Same deal with "Medical Machine" and KSA.
 However, you can use your "SHATTER THE LIMIT" to bypass all of these restrictions.
 Along with this, we have decided to allow Medical Machine to be your only potara on that build if you so desire on a character that has "SHATTERED THE LIMIT".
 However this is the only instance, and this will be your entire build.

-The deadline for the Gauntlet team builds will be the Wednesday before the bowl.
+The deadline for the Gauntlet team builds will be the Wednesday before the event.